 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-What types of calories should you travel with on the bugout?
 Do you have a list of foods that can keep you and your family sustained on the road?
-DO NOT depend solely on wild edibles, learn how to make your own homemade survival bars.

 You will find that the bugout or wilderness survival is devoid of the type of caloric intake that Americans are used to.

 We are used to having access to lots of calories in a pantry or a refrigerator.
 Everything gets bad if you don’t eat the way you are used to eating.
-You aren’t even starving yet but you are miserable.
+You aren’t even starving yet, but you are miserable.

 That has an effect on how you deal with the situation that you are dealing with.